tsugicontrib/tsugi-java-servlet/README.md

-A simple servlet that uses Maven, JDBC, and Jetty to say 'Hello world'
+A simple servlet that that shows basic use of the Tsugi library.

 Build / Run
 -----------